Health insurance renewal is like an annual checkup.

 - Will my current plan meet my needs for next year?

-Although cost is an important issue, quality of care is as essential.
+Although cost is an important issue, quality of care is essential.
 Think of how you buy toothpaste.
 You can find several inexpensive options at the market, but they might not provide a good cleaning or protect your teeth from cavities.
 Choosing more expensive toothpaste is worth the money.
 It’s the same as with a health plan.

-Do you qualify for special assistance?
+- Do you qualify for any financial assistance?

 Make sure your policy covers you for services you need in the near future.

 “Are you planning to have any surgeries or grow your family in the next year?
 If so, choose a plan that will meet your needs and keep your out-of-pocket costs lower,” says Truong.
 Also, look at other value-added services on your plan like health coaching and vision discounts that could help offset higher premium rates.